hirok121/PoraLekhaAI/README.md

-# 🧠 PoralekhAI - Advanced Multi-Agent Tutoring System
+# 🧠 PoralekhaAI - Advanced Multi-Agent Tutoring System

 ## 🚀 Overview

-**PoralekhAI** is a sophisticated AI-powered tutoring system designed specifically for Bangladeshi students (grades 6-12).
+**PoralekhaAI** is a sophisticated AI-powered tutoring system designed specifically for Bangladeshi students (grades 6-12).
 Built on Google's Agent Development Kit (ADK), it employs an advanced multi-agent architecture with intelligent orchestration to deliver personalized educational support in mathematics, physics, chemistry, and biology.

 ### 🎯 Core Mission